The Jeffersons: Series development

 Louise Jefferson, played by Isabel Sanford, first appeared in the All in the Family episode "Lionel Moves Into the Neighborhood", which was broadcast on March 2, 1971.
 The episode, the eighth of the series, centers on Louise, her son Lionel, and her husband George moving next door to Archie and Edith Bunker in the working-class section of Queens.
 Lionel, played by Mike Evans, first appeared in "Meet the Bunkers", the premiere episode of All in the Family.

 Norman Lear created the character of George Jefferson specifically for Hemsley.
 Lear originally intended for George to appear in the first season of the series, but Hemsley was starring in the Broadway musical Purlie at the time, and Lear decided to postpone introduction of the character until Hemsley was available.
 Lear created the character of Henry Jefferson, George's younger brother, who was portrayed by Mel Stewart which replaced George with Henry in the series's scripts until Purlie finished its run.
+Denzel Washington auditioned for an unspecified role, but his agent convinced him not to do it.
 Henry played as George when Louise felt embarrassed that George did not want to be in Archie Bunker's house due to prejudice.
 George was introduced in the episode "Henry's Farewell", and Hemsley and Stewart share their only scene together in its final minutes.
 The episode marked the final appearance of Henry throughout the series.

-The idea of the Jeffersons "moving on up" came after three members of the Black Panthers who were fans of Lear's productions visited Lear's CBS office, raising issues with the creator over the portrayal of Black people on television, including his "Maude" spin-off series "Good Times."
-“Every time you see a Black man on the tube, he is dirt poor, wears shit clothes, can’t afford nothing," Lear recalled in his autobiography.
+The idea of the Jeffersons "moving on up" came after three members of the Black Panthers who were fans of Lear's productions visited Lear's CBS office, raising issues with the creator over the portrayal of Black people on television, including his Maude spin-off series Good Times.
+"Every time you see a Black man on the tube, he is dirt poor, wears shit clothes, can't afford nothing," Lear recalled in his autobiography.
 Lear consulted with his associate Al Burton on the concept.

 George, Louise, and Lionel continued to appear on All in the Family until 1975, when the spin-off The Jeffersons, also created by Lear, premiered.
 The characters of Lionel's multiracial fiancée, Jenny, and her family, all of whom first appeared in the 1974 All in the Family episode "Lionel's Engagement", were also written into the new series.
 However, the roles were all recast, with Berlinda Tolbert taking over the role of Jenny, veteran actor Franklin Cover playing her father, Tom Willis, whose first name was changed from Louis, as it was in their first All in the Family appearance, and Roxie Roker as her mother, Helen.
-Roxie Roker was asked during a casting interview if she'd be comfortable with her character having a white husband.
+Roker was asked during a casting interview if she would be comfortable with her character having a white husband.
 In response she showed a picture of her husband, Sy Kravitz, who was white.